 In areas of concentrated CSG development, the impact on water levels caused by individual petroleum and gas projects can overlap.
 These areas may be declared as cumulative management areas (CMAs).
 The area of planned concentrated CSG development in Queensland has been declared as the Surat CMA.
 OGIA prepares the underground water impact report for the Surat CMA.
 Find out more about cumulative management areas.

-The CSG Compliance Unit is the central point of contact for all community and landholder enquiries, concerns and assistance relating to CSG issues.
-Contact the CSG Compliance Unit.
+The Department of Natural Resources, Mines and Energy (DNRME) is the central point of contact for all community and landholder enquiries, concerns and assistance relating to CSG issues.
+Contact the Resource community infoline.

 Healthy HeadWaters CSG Water Feasibility Study

 The Queensland Government assessed the feasibility of using CSG water to address water sustainability issues in the Queensland section of the Murray-Darling Basin (QMDB).

 The Healthy HeadWaters CSG Water Feasibility Study undertook a series of investigations into the: